Sanskrit literature: Vedic Sūtras

 The Vedic Sūtras were aphoristic treatises concerned either with Vedic ritual (Kalpa Vedanga) or customary law.
 They arrived during the later period of the Brāhmaṇas when a vast mass of ritual and customary details had been accumulated.
 To address this, the Sūtras are intended to provide a concise survey of Vedic knowledge through short aphoristic passages that could be easily memorized.
 The Sūtras forego the need to interpret the ceremony or custom, but simply provide a plain, methodical account with the utmost brevity.
 The word sūtra, derived from the root siv-, 'to sew', thus meaning 'sewn' or 'stitched together' eventually became a byword for any work of aphorisms of similar concision.
 The sutras in many cases are so terse they cannot be understood without the help of detailed commentaries.

-The main types of Vedic Sūtras include the Śrautasūtras (focusing on ritual), Śulbasûtra (on altar construction), Gṛhyasūtras which focus on rites of passage and Dharmasūtras.
+The main types of Vedic Sūtras include the Śrauta sūtras (focusing on ritual), Śulbasûtra (on altar construction), Gṛhyasūtras which focus on rites of passage and Dharmasūtras.

 Hindu religious literature

-Most ancient and medieval Hindu texts were composed in Sanskrit, either Epic Sanskrit (the pre-classical language found in the two main Indian epics) or Classical Sanskrit (Paninian Sanskrit).
+Most ancient and medieval Hindu texts were composed in Sanskrit, either epic Sanskrit (the pre-classical language found in the two main Indian epics) or classical Sanskrit (Paninian Sanskrit).
 In modern times, most ancient texts have been translated into other Indian languages and some in Western languages.
 Prior to the start of the common era, the Hindu texts were composed orally, then memorized and transmitted orally, from one generation to next, for more than a millennium before they were written down into manuscripts.
 This verbal tradition of preserving and transmitting Hindu texts, from one generation to next, continued into the modern era.

 Classification

-Hindu Sanskrit texts are often subdivided into two classes:
+Hindu Sanskrit texts are subdivided into two classes: